deanpemberton/music/what-is-irish-music.md

 * Country and Western, Bluegrass, Jazz, Blues...
 * U2, The Pogues, Thin Lizzie, nor is it Daniel O'Donnell or songs like "I'll take you home again, Kathleen" or "Danny Boy".

-The occasional song is sung but if you're in doubt, ask someone if they reckon would your version of "Whiskey in the Jar" accompanied on the Stylophone be OK.
+The occasional song is sung but if you're in doubt, ask someone who looks as if they're an experienced player if they reckon would your version of "When Irish Eyes are Smiling" accompanied on the Stylophone be OK.
 By the way, the answer is probably no.

 Tunes
 -----
-You can find lots of examples of the tunes we're talking about on these site - see our <a href="/current_tunes/">Current Tunes</a> page.
+You can find lots of examples of the tunes we're talking about on this site - see our <a href="/current_tunes/">Current Tunes</a> page.

 Rhythms
 -------